Skip to main content

 GIF showing vertical layout alignment in action

-• Horizontal: Use Start, Center, End, Space Between, Space Around, and Space Evenly to position your content in a view layout or card instead of using margins and padding (too much padding/margin can prevent your content from remaining in the correct format as the page reduces in size).
+• Horizontal: Use Start, Center, End, Space Between, Space Around, and Space Evenly to position your content in a view layout or card instead of relying on margins and padding.
+Heavy margin or padding can stop layouts from reflowing cleanly as the screen gets smaller.

 GIF showing horizontal layout alignment in action